 Subscribe to Our Email List

-TO STAY UP TO DATE ON NEWS & INFORMATION ABOUT THE DELRAY AFFAIR AND THE AFFAIR OF THE ARTS
+TO STAY UP TO DATE ON NEWS & INFORMATION ABOUT THE 60TH ANNUAL DELRAY AFFAIR.

 Pat Kaufman award winning, self-taught watercolor artist, Pat is known for her bright tropical, Key West style of paintings.
 She lives in a Historic Pineapple Grove renovated cottage built in the 1930’s.
 Her home also serves as her work studio, teaching space and art gallery.